souldanger/jekyll-pwa-workbox/README.md

 [![MIT license](http://img.shields.io/badge/license-MIT-orange.svg)](http://opensource.org/licenses/MIT)
 # Jekyll PWA Workbox Plugin

+_note on future releases; we will be using the same version number as Workbox from here on._

 A Jekyll plugin that makes your PWA / Website available offline and lets you install on desktop and mobile*.
 It generates and injects a precache list into a [Workbox][workbox] service worker and handles the registration process in a secure way.
 _* does not fully work with iOS/Safari to date_